isa-group/botica/README.md

-# Botica overview
+# Botica

 Botica is an advanced framework and platform designed to simplify the development, deployment, and management of automated processes using containerized bots.
-By leveraging modern containerization technologies and message brokering systems, Botica empowers developers to create scalable, parallelized workflows that can automate complex tasks across various environments with minimal overhead, with the following core goals:
+Create scalable, parallelized workflows that can automate complex tasks across various environments with minimal overhead, with the following core goals:

 - **Ease of development**: Botica abstracts away the complexities of setting up and managing the underlying infrastructure required for bot communication, scheduling, and lifecycle management.